OTP Sandbox Extensions

-- HSL Legacy GraphQL API - HSL's GraphQL API used by the Digitransit project.
+- GTFS GraphQL API - HSL's GraphQL API used by the Digitransit project.

 - Transmodel API - Enturs GraphQL Transmodel API.

-- SIRI updator - Update OTP with realtime information from a Transmodel SIRI data source.
+- SIRI Updater - Update OTP with realtime information from a Transmodel SIRI data source.

 - VehicleRentalServiceDirectory - GBFS service directory endpoint.